Winnipeg Jets: Winnipeg Jets (2011–present)

 True North said the team's name would not be announced until after the successful completion of the season ticket drive at the earliest.
 The team was not to be named the Thrashers, since True North did not acquire the name in the transaction, and the rights to that name and the Thrashers logo were retained by the ownership group in Atlanta.
 There was considerable support in Winnipeg to reuse "Winnipeg Jets", the name of the city's original WHA and NHL franchise, though rumours spread that True North preferred "Manitoba Moose".
 "Whiteout" and "Falcons" were also considered, but the latter was quickly rejected in deference to Atlanta, which has another professional sports team by that name.
 True North kept the team's name secret until the 2011 NHL entry draft in Saint Paul, Minnesota, on June 24, when Chipman introduced general manager Kevin Cheveldayoff to "make our first pick, on behalf of the Winnipeg Jets."
 At the time, the league directly owned the Coyotes and thus controlled the old Jets' trademarks, and granted permission to the new Jets to use them.

 Before the franchise relocation was officially completed, True North bought out the remaining years of general manager Rick Dudley's contract on June 4, 2011.
 Thrashers President Don Waddell, who had been with the franchise since its inception, had earlier announced he would not be moving with the team.
 Kevin Cheveldayoff, a former general manager of the Chicago Wolves and former assistant general manager of the Chicago Blackhawks, was hired to replace Dudley four days later.
 The team also retained Marcel Comeau, the director of amateur scouting.
 On June 12, 2011, Cheveldayoff had Thrashers head coach Craig Ramsay reinterview for his position, then formally dismissed him as head coach eight days later.
-Claude Noel, who had been the head coach of the Manitoba Moose, was named head coach four days later; the other finalist for the job had been Chicago Blackhawks assistant coach Mike Haviland.
-Charlie Huddy, Pascal Vincent and Wade Flaherty, formerly of the Dallas Stars and Blackhawks, were named Noel's assistant coaches.
+Claude Noël, who had been the head coach of the Manitoba Moose, was named head coach four days later; the other finalist for the job had been Chicago Blackhawks assistant coach Mike Haviland.
+Charlie Huddy, Pascal Vincent and Wade Flaherty, formerly of the Dallas Stars and Blackhawks, were named Noël's assistant coaches.

 The team celebrate their first regulation win as the Jets at the MTS Centre on October 17, 2011.